CdecPGL/minimal-serializer/README.md

 ### C++

 - A compiler which is compatible with C++17 (VC++15.7, g++7 or clang5)
+- Boost Library
-- Boost Library 1.67 or higher
+  - Minimal Support: 1.67 or higher
+  - Float Type Support: 1.74 or higher
 - nameof C++ (this is included in this repository)

 #### Tested Compilers